Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Quran,2:74,"Even then your hearts became hardened like a rock or even harder."]

-A heart hardened by years of major sin is not the heart the Prophet ﷺ was telling us to consult.
-He was speaking to a believer — a man trying to walk the straight path, whose heart has the light of iman in it, even if imperfectly.
-That heart, when tested against a decision, becomes a reliable compass.
-The heart that has been abandoned to sin will give you wrong readings.
+A heart hardened by years of major sin is not the heart the Prophet ﷺ said to consult.
+He was speaking to a believer — a man trying to walk the straight path, whose heart has the light of iman in it.
+The heart abandoned to sin gives you wrong readings.

-So the first step is to heal the heart.
-You heal it through dhikr, through istighfar, through abandoning known haram, through the five daily prayers, through distance from bad company.
-And you heal it through knowledge.
+So heal the heart first — through dhikr, istighfar, leaving known haram, the five daily prayers, distance from bad company, and knowledge.
 The heart cannot tell you what is right until it has been taught what is right.
-A man who has not learned the religion does not have a trained compass — he has a piece of metal.
-Learning Quran, learning the Sunnah, learning halal and haram — this is how the needle gets calibrated.
+Learning the Quran, the Sunnah, halal and haram — this is how the needle gets calibrated.

 [Quote,Jami' al-Ulum wal-Hikam (Ibn Rajab, Hadith 27),"This applies to the one whose heart has been given insight, who has been given the light of iman and whose heart Allah has expanded for Islam.
 As for the one whose heart has not been given that, he consults the scholars."]

-Read that carefully.
-Ibn Rajab is telling you the order.
-The heart becomes a reliable guide after it has been given light.
+Ibn Rajab gives you the order.
+The heart becomes reliable after it has been given light.
 Before that, you consult those who know.
-For a new Muslim, this is especially important — your heart is still being trained.
-Trust the Book of Allah and the Sunnah of His Messenger ﷺ first, and over time, as you learn, your heart will begin to recognize the truth on its own.
-Do not freelance.
-Ask.
-Find a brother who knows, find a scholar, read a reliable book.
-The hadith is not telling you to throw out the Shari'ah and follow your gut.
-It is telling you that once you have submitted to the Shari'ah and trained your heart through it, the heart itself becomes a second witness to the truth.
+For a new Muslim especially — your heart is still being trained.
+Trust the Book and the Sunnah first.
+As you learn, your heart will begin to recognize the truth on its own.

 Fourth: The fatwa from inside.

-In another version of this hadith, the Prophet ﷺ said: istafti qalbak — seek a fatwa from your heart.
-Even if people give you their opinion, seek a fatwa from your heart.
+In another version of the hadith the Prophet ﷺ said: istafti qalbak — seek a fatwa from your heart.
+Even if people give their opinion, seek a fatwa from your heart.

-Brothers, this is directly relevant to your situation here.
+Brothers, this is directly relevant here.
 Men will give you all kinds of opinions.
-"It is fine to do this, everyone does it here."
-"This is okay, you are in a hard situation."
+"It is fine, everyone does it here."
+"You are in a hard situation."
 "No one will ever know."
 The excuses are endless.
-But when you lie down at night and your chest is tight, when you do the thing and cannot look at your own reflection after — that is your fatwa.
-The voices around you said yes; your heart said no. Follow the heart that Allah gave you as a witness.
-Do not drown it out.
+But when you lie down at night and your chest is tight, when you cannot look at your own reflection after — that is your fatwa.
+The voices around you said yes; your heart said no. Follow the heart Allah gave you as a witness.

 Fifth: "What you would hate for people to find out about."

-The Prophet ﷺ gave us a simple thought experiment.
-Whatever you are doing, ask: if a righteous man walked in on me right now — a brother I respect, a parent, a person whose opinion I would hate to lose — would I be ashamed?
-If the answer is yes, that action is a sin.
+A simple thought experiment.
+Whatever you are doing, ask: if a righteous man walked in on me right now — a brother I respect, a parent — would I be ashamed?
+If yes, that action is a sin.
 Stop.

-This is not because man's opinion matters more than Allah's.
-Allah's opinion is the only one that ultimately counts.
-But the test works because Allah placed inside the believer a natural shame — haya — which recoils from the haram even when no one is watching.
-That shame is a mercy.
-It is an alarm.
-When you notice you are going out of your way to hide something even from righteous people, the haram has entered the action.
+This is not because man's opinion matters more than Allah's — Allah's is the only opinion that ultimately counts.
+But the test works because Allah placed inside the believer a natural shamehaya — that recoils from haram even when no one is watching.
+When you are going out of your way to hide something even from righteous people, the haram has entered the action.

 The Prophet ﷺ said: